Ansiyafassil/postgres-database-troubleshooting/README.md

 This project demonstrates how to investigate and resolve database performance issues in PostgreSQL.

-A slow query was analyzed and optimized using indexing.
+A slow query was analyzed using `EXPLAIN ANALYZE` and optimized by creating an index.

 ---

 ## Problem

-A query filtering by city was performing a sequential scan.
+The following query was performing poorly because PostgreSQL had to scan the entire table.

 ```sql
 SELECT * FROM customers WHERE city = 'abc';